The Archie Rose Journey to Whisky

 I always wanted to make Australian gins and Australian whiskies, plural.
 It was part of the plan from the very beginning.
 And what most people wouldn’t realise is that we’ve been distilling and laying down casks of whisky since we started Archie Rose in 2014.

 Making whisky is without a doubt the most intensive project and largest R&D commitment we’ve ever undertaken.
 Want to be a whisky producer?
-You’re investing in trials and production now for a spirit that you’ll then let mature for four to eight to twelve years, and it’s evaporating every day.
+You’re investing in trials and production now for a spirit that you’ll then let mature for two to four to even six years, and it’s evaporating every day.
 We’ve been making whisky for four years and we still haven’t sold a bottle.
 There are yeast trials we ran three years ago that we’re only just seeing the results of now.
 It’s a long journey, but we think the whisky decides when it’s ready and we never want to rush things.

 On a bit of a side note, the interesting thing about being a distilling company, rather than just being a gin distillery or a whisky distillery, is that it allows us to take the lessons learned from one category, like whisky, say, and apply them to another, like gin or vodka.